skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The rest of the party enters except for Garret, who lacks the upper body strength to climb the rope, and for Endo, who stays with him.
-Everyone else comes in and begins rummaging around carelessly in a way that makes the stealthy and cautious Eomer crazy.
+Everyone else comes in and begins rummaging around carelessly in a way that makes the stealthy and cautious Eomier crazy.

 Skeeve looks at the front door.
 He looks at the fancy red rope.
 Pondering this, he figures that if he pulls down on the rope it will